hicsail/corpus/README.md

 ```

-Each JSON file is assumed to hold multiple voluems (`0, 1, ... <n>`) so as to save space when dealing
+Each JSON file is assumed to hold multiple volumes (`0, 1, ... <n>`) so as to save space when dealing
 with large corpora of small volumes (reddit comments, tweets, etc.).

 ### Data